dire.py

 """

-Sample points for force calculation using random projections.
+Sample points for force calculation using cached sampling kernel.

 """